asfadmin/Discovery-PytestAutomation/README.md

 ### 2) Add both required files

-It doesn't matter where in your project these exist, but names are case-sensitive, and *exactly* one of each can exist.
-If you need to ignore a sub-directory with it's own pytest suite, use `--ignore <dir>` (More info [here](#common-pytest-cli-args)).
+It doesn't matter where in your project these exist, but names are case-sensitive, and **exactly** one of each should exist.
+If you need to ignore a sub-directory with it's own pytest suite, use `--ignore <dir>` (More info on ignoring [here](#common-pytest-cli-args)).

 - #### **pytest-config.yml**

-    This file defines where each individual [yml test](#3-write-the-yaml-tests) gets sent.
-You can choose based things like what dict keys are inside the test.
+    This file defines where each individual [yml test](#3-write-the-yaml-tests) gets sent, to which method in the [pytest-managers.py](#pytest-managerspy) file.

-    This allows you to have multiple types of tests in the same file.
+    This also allows you to have multiple types of tests in the same file.
 (Useful for example, having a test_known_bugs.yml you can exclude from pipelines).

     This file is required to have one `test_types` key.
 This holds a list, of each type of test (or `test type`) you'd like in your suite.
 Each element in the list, is in the format {"test title": {all_test_info}} (Shown in [this example](#pytest-configyml-example) below).